Truth and Reconciliation, and the path forward

 NSCC has become a signatory to the Colleges and Institutes Canada Indigenous Education Protocol, which lays out 7 commitments to guide our work and move toward reconciliation.
 NSCC is in the process of finalizing the College’s first Indigenous Education Framework that will further guide our commitment to student success and enhance our relationship with Mi’kmaw communities and Indigenous organizations.
 In addition, the College has created safe spaces for Indigenous employees through the creation of an Indigenous Employee Resource Network, and a similar space for Indigenous students with the Indigenous Student Affinity Group.
 The Joint Working Committee consists of Indigenous Organizations, community members, and NSCC employees and acts as an advisory committee to help strengthen NSCC’s commitment to Indigenous Education.

 At the NSCC Foundation, we are committed to supporting this important work.
-Through generous donor support, we are removing barriers to education for Indigenous students through bursaries, sponsor-a-student programs, Elders in Residence programs, entrepreneurial supports, just to name a few.
+Through generous donor support, we are removing barriers to education for Indigenous students through bursaries, sponsor-a-student programs, Elders on Campus programs, entrepreneurial supports, just to name a few.
 If you want to be part of the solution through education, please reach out and let’s chat.

 While we continue to strengthen our relationships and move together on the path of reconciliation, we must not forget our past as a country.
 We must remember that the intergenerational legacy of residential schools affects survivors and their descendants, and we still need to continue to have conversations in order to heal.
 There is a firm belief that there are others like those 215 young Indigenous children lost and now uncovered in Kamloops.
 In the memory of those found and those still lost and unaccounted for, we as a nation need to hear their stories in order to heal.